 - Offline conversions: If you rely on offline conversions, it’s recommended to upload your offline conversion data daily.
 This can be done easily by using a scheduled recurring import.

 - Attribution model: Consider changing your conversion goal attribution to “last touch”.
-This will allow you to optimise automated bidding based on both click-based and view-through conversions (conversions as a result of ad impressions).
-When users see native ads, they don’t always click right away, but viewing this ad plays an important role in influencing their behaviour and their path to conversion.
+This will allow you to optimize automated bidding based on both click-based and view-through conversions (conversions as a result of ad impressions).
+When users see native ads, they don’t always click right away, but viewing this ad plays an important role in influencing their behavior and their path to conversion.

 Last touch conversion attribution model settings.

 As we strive to empower you with new automation tools, we’re committed to investing more in our automated bidding solutions on the Microsoft Audience Network.
 In the coming months, we’ll be releasing additional automated bidding strategies, such as Target CPA and Maximize Conversions.
 Work with your Microsoft Advertising account team or our support team to start testing these bid strategies when they become available.

 Your comments and feedback are integral to shape and improve our product.
 You can use the Microsoft Advertising Feedback portal, in-product feedback, Twitter, or Instagram, and as always, contact Support.